AlphaGenes/AlphaPeel/docs/source/usage.rst

   id3 2 0 2 0
   id4 0 2 1 0

-Example with four individuals and their X chromosome genotypes at four loci;
+Example with four individuals and their X chromosome genotypes at four loci:

 id1 and id3 are males, while id2 and id4 are females:

 ::